Mark Yim

 Mechanical Engineering and Applied Mechanics (MEAM)

-Honors and Awards: Christian R. and Mary F. Lindback Award for Distinguished Teaching - 2009
+Honors and Awards: National Academy of Inventors, Fellow - 2019; Christian R. and Mary F. Lindback Award for Distinguished Teaching - 2009

 Research Expertise: Robotics | Mechanical Systems | Mechanical Design

-Mark's research interests began with modular robots that are made up of identical active components that can be arranged to form many different configurations, ranging from a snake robot to a humanoid to a 17 legged centipede.
+Mark's research interests began with modular robots that are made up of identical active components that can be arranged to form many different configurations, ranging from a snake robot to a humanoid.
 These systems can also self-reconfigure, changing the robot's shape to suit the task.
-In addition to self-reconfiguring and self-assembling robots, Mark has also started work on flying robots, and task specification, working to figure out how to specify a task so that a robot configuration can optimally satisfy that task.
+In addition, Mark has branched into small flying robots and low cost mechanisms, robot art and health care.

 Education: